AhmedSalah339/person-reid-lib/README.md

 The TaskSolverBase does some important things after initialisation

-# 1- sets the data manager
+### 1- sets the data manager
+Which gets a lot of info from the general manager passed to the solver.
-# 2- sets the evaluator
+### 2- sets the evaluator
 ---
 The run function in this class is what is called to start the train-test task